 The journey of African-American music is one of innovation and resilience that has shaped the country's sound for over a century.
-Starting from the 19th century, African Americans combined their cultural roots with the influences around them to create new sounds, like the blues and gospel.
+Starting from the 19th century, African-Americans combined their cultural roots with the influences around them to create new sounds, like the blues and gospel.
 As time passed, these musical styles evolved, giving birth to jazz, rock 'n' roll, soul, and eventually hip-hop.
 Today, African-American musicians continue to break boundaries and inspire people worldwide.

 In this article, we will explore the history and gradual progress of Afro-American music from the 19th century to today.
 We will also look at some of the most popular artists who have made a lasting impact.